How to Write a Performance Review: Everything You Need to Know

 At the end of the day, the performance review should strengthen the company's relationship with its employees, improve performance, and enhance communication between employees and managers.

 If you need help with understanding how to write a performance review, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.